v-scornell/MD-100T00-Windows10/Instructions/Labs/0504-Creating a Storage Space.md

 5. Notice that a resilience type of Two-way mirror is selected.

-6. Click **Create storage space.** This will automatically open the File Explorer window.
+6. Click **Create storage space**.
+This will automatically open the File Explorer window.